BrennanGambling/brennangambling-portfolio/README.md

 This location is saved so if you forget where you parked you will have no problem finding your WayBack.

 ### Tour
-The first time the application, a background service is started that using multiple phone sensors determined when you have parked your car.
+The first time the application is opened, a background service is started that using multiple phone sensors determined when you have parked your car.
 When the phone detects the user was in a moving car and then they no longer are, that means they must have parked their car.